A (1.999999)-approximation ratio for vertex cover problem: Abstract

 \section{Abstract}

-The vertex cover problem is a famous combinatorial problem, and its complexity has been heavily studied over the years.
-While a 2-approximation for it can be trivially obtained, researchers have not been able to approximate it better than 2-\textit{o}(1).
-In this paper, by a combination of a new semidefinite programming formulation along with satisfying new proposed properties, we introduce an approximation algorithm for the vertex cover problem with a performance ratio of 1.999999 on arbitrary graphs, en route to answering an open question about the correctness/incorrectness of the unique games conjecture.
+The vertex cover problem is a famous combinatorial problem, and its complexity has been heavily studied.
+While a 2-approximation can be trivially obtained for it, researchers have not been able to approximate it better than 2-\textit{o}(1).
+In this paper, by introducing a new semidefinite programming formulation that satisfies new properties, we introduce an approximation algorithm for the vertex cover problem with a performance ratio of 1.999999 on arbitrary graphs, en route to answering an open question about the correctness of the unique games conjecture.

 \keywords{Combinatorial Optimization \and Vertex Cover Problem \and Unique Games Conjecture \and Complexity Theory}